ghotf125pig/FuseSDKUnity/README.md

 ## Current Version

-Version: 2.6.4.0
+Version: 2.6.6.0

-Released: September 20th, 2016
+Released: October 12th, 2016

 ## Update Instructions
-Before updating, please remove all Fuse files from Assets/Plugins/Android and any Fuse entries from your AndroidManifest.xml.
+Before updating, please remove all Fuse files from Assets/Plugins/Android, Assets/Plugins/iOS and any Fuse entries from your AndroidManifest.xml.
+We have removed several 3rd party dependencies, these files will remain in your project unless manually removed.
 The FuseSDK now uses the [JarResolver](https://github.com/googlesamples/unity-jar-resolver) library to manage Google Play Services dependencies.
 If your project has any play services or support jars that you included manually you could encounter some conflicts.
 [See here](https://wiki.fusepowered.com/index.php?title=Unity#Using_JarResolver) for more information.